vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 gone out jogging, I would only be able to start the heat after getting back, whereas this way, I was able to start the heat a few minutes after starting jogging.

+## 2025-07-07: skipped all exercises due to scheduling and time availability constraints

+On Monday 2025-07-07, I skipped all exercises.
+This was due to a mix of scheduling and time availability constraints.
+There was a confluence of several factors:

+* I stayed up late the previous day, due to scheduling constraints and a few time-sensitive matters.
+So I woke up late in the morning.

+* I had a bunch of work meetings in the morning and afternoon, reducing my flexibility to step away from the computer.

+* I wanted to do eggplant meal prep in the morning prior to my first meal (this also fit well in terms of multiplexing with a subset of the meetings).

+Due to a combination of these factors, I decided it was best to skip all exercises.